AnanyaSNadig/fileDatabaseProject/README.md

 pip install Flask
 ```

-2. Run the Flask API by running the main pyhton script:
+2. Run the Flask API by running the main python script

 3. Access the API using your browser or a tool like curl